My name is Junie B. Jones, and this is my page on TV Tropes!

 Junie B Jones and her books contain examples of the following:

 Agony of the Feet: Happens to Junie B.'s toe in Junie B., First Grader: One Man Band, when she kicks her mother's watering can that has a picture of a cow.
-Her sore toe became important afterwards.
+Her sore toe then became a negative Chekhov's Gun during the story.

 It is revealed in Mushy Gushy Valentine that he is only bullying her because he has a crush on her.